infinity-a11y/PhyloTrace/README.md

 && conda activate PhyloTrace \
 && Rscript PhyloTrace.R
 ```
->Note: In the command above, replace *path/to/directory* with the actual path where you extracted the repository to.
+>*In the command above, replace path/to/directory with the actual path where you extracted the repository to.*